Author: Kristen Miglore

 Cookbook Review: Food52 Genius Desserts

-When I saw that Food 52 Genius Desserts was available to review, it took me all of one second to decide.
+Food 52 Genius Desserts is a well-tested cookbook that has lots of useful tips.
 I have always enjoyed the Food52 recipes, as they seem to always work out and provide fantastic results.
 This recipe book is one that should be a staple in any kitchen that strives to make an easy, yummy dessert.

 The one thing that always draws me into the Food52 recipes are they way that they are written.
 The writing is so down-to-earth and not at all pretentious, which gives the reader a sense of confidence and motivation.
 Admittedly, not all of the recipes are quick and easy, however, the steps are broken down in easy to understand language that will have even novice bakers excited to try one of the recipes.